-A Health Savings Account (HSA) is a savings tool that coordinates with a high-deductible healthcare plan.
-It allows you to pay for current health expenses and save for future qualified medical expenses on a tax-free basis.
+A Health Savings Account (HSA) can be a significant money-saver, especially if you’re a business owner or self-employed.
+This tax-free savings tool coordinates with a high-deductible healthcare plan to allow payment for current health expenses while saving for future qualified medical expenses.
 Any unused funds at the end of the plan year may stay in the account and continue to earn interest.
 Once you reach age 65, any remaining funds can be withdrawn without tax penalty, similar to an IRA.

 Who is eligible for an HSA?

-In order to own a Health Savings Account, you must be covered by a qualified High Deductible Health Plan (HDHP).
-An HDHP typically costs less than a traditional policy thus allowing you to invest the cost savings.
-The minimum deductible is $1,350 for an individual and $2,700 for a family.
-You cannot be enrolled in Medicare, be claimed as a dependent on someone else’s tax return or have other ‘first dollar’ medical coverage.
+In order to own a HSA, you must be covered by a qualified High Deductible Health Plan (HDHP), which typically costs less than a traditional policy, thus allowing you to invest the cost savings.

 What are the tax advantages of an HSA?

 - Tax deductions when you contribute to your account

 You can make deposits to your account just as you would any other bank account including: in person, transfer from another account or direct deposit through payroll deduction.
 Your employer may even make deposits to your account on your behalf, but you may only use a tax deduction on your own contributions.
 As with traditional IRAs, you can make prior-year contributions up to the tax years deadline.
 For the 2020 tax year, you may contribute $3,550 for a single coverage account or up to $7,100 for a family coverage account.
 Account owners 55 or older may also be eligible to make $1,000 "catch-up" contributions.